sebastianzr13/S9-Animated-Map/README.md

 ## :dart: About ##

-Animation on a rendered Map, simulating the a bus route and its different pick-up locations.
+Animation on a rendered Map, simulating one bus route and its different pick-up locations.

 Goal: Build and manipulate maps on web pages